 Residential real estate

-While an attorney is not legally required at every real estate transaction, it is in the homeowner's best interest to have one review any home that you are buying or selling as to past ownership or contracts attached to the property.
+It is in the homeowner's best interest to have an attorney review any home that you are buying or selling as to past ownership or contracts attached to the property.
 A residential property is generally defined as one whose primary purpose is as a residence rather than a business.
 Such a residential property may be utilized as a home by the owner, rented out to another or passed between family members during an estate transaction.
 There are also regulations as to how such property may be used that are covered by zoning laws, for example.
 Our experienced attorneys will help you navigate the various options and regulations in the most effective way possible.

 commercial real estate